 The completion of prostate cancer treatment can bring both relief and worry.
-When caught early initial treatment can lead to cure.
-Most men will live cancer free for years, possibly forever.
-You may also feel worried, anxious, or fearful that your cancer may come back.
+When caught early, initial treatment may mean you are considered free of disease.
+Most men will live cancer-free for years, and some even the rest of their lives.
+But you may also feel worried, anxious, or fearful that your cancer may come back.

 Cancer recurrence is the return of cancer after a period when no cancer cells could be detected in the body.
 The fear of recurrence is normal and reasonable for all cancer survivors.
 It is important to remember that although you cannot control whether your cancer recurs, you can control how much you let the fear of recurrence affect your life.

 When a man has treatment for prostate cancer, his PSA level will drop significantly.
-Regular testing with PSA is one of the tools the physician will use to measure if the cancer has returned.
+Regular testing with PSA is one of the tools doctors will use to measure if the cancer has returned.

 Metastatic Prostate Cancer

 When the PSA levels rise and tests and scans show prostate cancer in other parts of the body, such as the bones, this means the cancer has returned and is now metastatic prostate cancer.

 Fortunately there are many treatments available today to help patients with metastatic prostate cancer.
 Click here to learn more about these treatments and advanced disease.

 Accept your fears.
 It is common to experience some fear about your cancer recurring.
 Telling yourself not to worry or criticizing yourself for being afraid won’t make these feelings go away.
 Accept that you are going to experience some fear and focus on finding ways to help yourself manage the anxiety.